 Visitors can purchase souvenirs at the group’s center and cultural enthusiasts can experience the Thai Dam lifestyle through homestay accommodations.
 Call the Thai Dam Cultural Conservation Society at 01 0482000 for more information and reservations.

-Located next to Kut Pong Public Park, the shrine, which was built in 1982, is 139 centimeters tall and is constructed of pink cassia wood that is elaborately carved and inlaid with gold.
+The City Pillar, which is situated next to Kut Pong Public Park, was built in 1982 and is 139 centimeters tall.
+It is constructed of pink cassia wood that is elaborately carved and inlaid with gold.